 The Banff Legacy Trail gains gentle elevation past the end of the Vermilion Lakes Scenic Drive to a gate which, once again, brings the trail within close proximity to the TransCanada Highway.

-That commitment lasts for about a kilometre.
+That commitment lasts for about a kilometer.
 A drainage, from mountains to my left, directs water flow under the Banff Legacy Trail towards the Vermilion Lakes.

-The views along the TransCanada Highway are spectacular as I cycle back towards the Vermilion Lakes Scenic Drive.
+The views along the TransCanada Highway are spectacular on the return cycle along Vermilion Lakes Scenic Drive.

 Views across the Vermilion Lakes deserve further attention.

-After navigating my way through the Town of Banff, I arrive again at the electrified junction to Cascade Ponds, at the base of Cascade Mountain, and decide to cycle the short distance because it is a grand, beautiful and relaxing place.
+After navigating the way through the Town of Banff, I arrive again at the electrified junction to Cascade Ponds, at the base of Cascade Mountain, and decide to cycle the short distance into Cascade Ponds because it is a grand, beautiful and relaxing place.